OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/AppendFile/AppendFile.md

 ## Overview ##

-The `AppendFile` command appends text to a file.
+The `AppendFile` command appends text and/or one or more files to an output file.
 This command is useful for:

 *   appending multiple data files into a single file that can be read by TSTool
 *   formatting files for use in websites (see also the [`FormatFile`](../FormatFile/FormatFile.md) command)

-The command appends to a file using either of the following:
+The command appends to a file using either or both of the following:

-*   one or more files can be appended to create a new file or overwrite an input file
+*   zero or more files can be appended to create a new file or overwrite an input file
 *   text can be added to the input file to create a new file or overwrite the input file

 The list of input files can be specified using a single pattern